GIST-CSBL/HoTS/README.md

 ## License

-DeepConv-DTI follow [GPL 3.0v license](LICENSE).
-Therefore, DeepConv-DTI is open source and free to use for everyone.
+HoTS follow [GPL 3.0v license](LICENSE).
+Therefore, HoTS is open source and free to use for everyone.

-However, compounds which are found by using DeepConv-DTI follows [CC-BY-NC-4.0](CC-BY-NC-SA-4.0).
+However, compounds which are found by using HoTS follows [CC-BY-NC-4.0](CC-BY-NC-SA-4.0).
 Thus, those compounds are freely available for academic purpose or individual research, but restricted for commecial use.

 ## Contact